Equilibris/dissertation/proposal.typ

 `Cofix` is the terminal coalgebra in QPFs,
 (possibly) infinitely big quotiented trees.
-This is the slighly concerning part of the project and by far the highest risk section as working with `Quot` in Lean is a painful experiance.
+This is the slightly concerning part of the project and by far the highest risk section as working with `Quot` in Lean is a painful experience.

 = Evaluation